-Similarly, a successful Will Power roll may be needed to stop berserking.
-This may be attempted once per round.
-A berserking character will start to attack their own side once all the enemies in a fight have been dealt with!
+Similarly, a successful Willpower roll might be needed to stop berserking.
+This can be attempted once per round.
+A berserking character starts to attack their own side once all the enemies in a fight have been dealt with!

 The Health cost of Berserking is 10% of a Character's total Health per round of combat.
 The usual rules regarding zero and negative Health apply.